-21. COMMITMENTS AND CONTINGENCIES
+20. COMMITMENTS AND CONTINGENCIES

-The Board has approved a Transit System Plan, which included the design and construction the Silver Line for commuter rail service and Dallas Central Business District (D2) Alignment for light rail service.
-The Silver Line is a 26-mile long, regional rail corridor that extends from DFW International Airport through the northern portion of the DART service area to the existing DART Red Line, passing through the cities of Grapevine, Coppell, Carrollton, Addison, Dallas, Richardson, and Plano, with nine proposed stations along the way.
+The Board-approved Transit System Plan includes the design and construction of the Silver Line for commuter rail service and the Dallas Central Business District (D2) Alignment for light rail service.
+The Silver Line is a 26-mile long, regional rail corridor that extends from DFW International Airport through the northern portion of the DART service area to the existing DART Red Line, passing through the cities of Grapevine, Coppell, Carrollton, Addison, Dallas, Richardson, and Plano, with ten proposed stations along the way.
 The second CBD alignment (D2) will double the downtown LRT capacity and connects Victory Station and the Green Line.
 The timing and completion of the Transit System Plan is based on economic assumptions made in DART's Twenty-Year Financial Plan and is subject to change based on changing economic conditions.
-The FY 2020 Twenty-Year Financial Plan includes \$6.97 billion for capital and non-operating projects.
-DART has entered into contract commitments for these and other capital developments in the amount of \$1.1 billion and has spent approximately \$226 million of the committed amount as of September 30, 2019.
+The FY 2021 Twenty-Year Financial Plan includes \$7.12 billion for capital and non-operating projects.
+DART has entered contract commitments for these and other capital developments in the amount of \$1.3 billion and has spent approximately \$334 million of the committed amount as of September 30, 2020.